WizzardSK/gameflix/README.md

 Now you may run the roms directly without copying them to local storage, just like Netflix.

 You also need fuse-zip program to use TOSEC libraries.
-They are stored in zipped files on remote place so the program needs to mount them like folders.
-It is also used to run zipped ISO files for PSP, PS2, PC Engine CD and other.
+They are stored in zipped files, which are downloaded and mounted like folders.
+Mount-zip is used to run zipped ISO files for PSP, PS2, PC Engine CD and other.

 [mount.sh](mount.sh) mounts the library.